Liberty Seated Dimes

 F-105

-Choice $150 New May 16!
-Small Date, Choice Original Gray, Reverse Planchet Flaw, Gerry Fortin Reference Collection.
+Choice $150 Small Date, Choice Original Gray, Reverse Planchet Flaw, Gerry Fortin Reference Collection.
 This offering is a choice original 1856 Small Date F-105 dime which is the lapped obverse die state of the F-111 die pairing where the repunched 18 digits are easily noted.
 I could not believe that PCGS assigned a details opinion for a perfect original Seated dime with a reverse planchet flaw as struck.
 The planchet flaw runs through both E's in the denomination and up to (O)F. Priced at AU50 CDN bid towards locating a new home.
 This is assuredly a conversation piece.
 Housed in PCGS Gem 5.0 (2015) holder.
 The label reads Genuine Planchet Flaw - AU Details

 Seated 10C 1856 1856